 This project began with a simple curiosity: what stories are embedded in discarded textile scraps from a tailor?

-In working with these remnants, the artist preserves their original shapes, respecting the past lives they represent.
-By overlaying and connecting them, a new narrative emerges, one that acknowledges unseen stories while embracing chance.
+In working with these remnants, Sulafa preserves their original shapes, respecting the past lives they represent.
+By overlaying and connecting them, a new narrative emerges: a story of the hidden labor that created these scraps of fabric.
 The process invites pareidolia—viewers perceive unintended forms like faces or landscapes, shaped by their own experiences.
+The randomness of these scraps mirrors our need to find meaning and connection, reminding us that even discarded objects hold significance.